 cPaaS Innovation: connFu

 The telephony services were powered by a telephony server product (Voxeo) atop of the Jajah IP-telephony network (strategically acquired by Telefonica).
-The lab included an extension into Silicon Valley to “infuse” the telco with modern software techniques, such as Lean, Agile and TDD.
+The lab included an extension into Silicon Valley to “infuse” the telco with modern techniques, such as Lean, Agile and TDD.

 This was the first – and seemingly only – time that a carrier built its own developer-friendly scripting language and fully embraced the APIs and Open Platforms approach.
-This work led to me writing the book “Connected Services” to explain how to understand and map open platform methodologies to telcos.
+This work led to Paul writing the book “Connected Services” to explain how to understand and map open platform methodologies to telcos.